Venezuelan police fire tear gas during clash ahead of vote

 "The students are saying to the world and to the country that we are in the street.
 We want transparent and free elections," said one student leader, Victor Fernandez.

-With sympathy over Chavez's death galvanizing government supporters, Maduro, 50, a longtime socialist stalwart, is favorite to win next month's vote.
+With sympathy over Chavez's death galvanizing government supporters, Maduro, 50, a longtime socialist stalwart, is favourite to win next month's vote.

 Two polls published this week put the former bus driver ahead of Capriles by more than 14 percentage points.